 Day 8: Departure from Omišalj.

-**There are times depending on weather conditions and organizational requirements that will necesitate the tour being conducted in reverse order.
+**There are times depending on weather conditions and organizational requirements that will necessitate the tour being conducted in reverse order.

 Kvarner Bay Boats + Barges

-Linda Croatia Comfort Class Boat The ship is a spacious wooden motor yacht and with 31 meters long and 6 meters wide, the MS Linda is among the bigger ships in the Croation fleet.
-The large saloon can accommodate 32 guests and the middle sundeck is constructed in a way that allows for outdoor dining.
+Linda Croatia Comfort Class Boat The ship is a spacious wooden motor yacht.
+At 31 meters long and 6 meters wide, the MS Linda is among the bigger ships in the Croatian fleet.
+The large common area can accommodate 32 guests and the middle sundeck is constructed in a way that allows for outdoor dining.